Zlatimir/SOFTUNI/README.md

 # SOFTUNI
 SoftUni - JAVA homeworks and exercices
-This is a repo for all my homeworks and exercices from SoftUni Softwere engeneering with JAVA course
+This is a repo for my homeworks and exercices from SoftUni Softwere engeneering with JAVA course